rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 rdd set kubernetes.enabled=true
 ```

-The VM is already running without Kubernetes, so this restarts only once.
+The VM is already running without Kubernetes, so this restarts it once.
 A
 settings screen and first-run options are on the way; for now the command line
 is the only switch.